 Cloud-mounted drives may cause issues if photo files are “dehydrated” (i.e. their content is not immediately available locally).
 The workaround is to download the files before indexing the library.

-Creating a backend will require your confirmation.
+Creating a library will require your confirmation.

 Once the library has been added, the next step is to index its contents.
 Indexing extracts metadata (date, GPS location, dimensions, tags, etc.) and generates optimized thumbnails.
 Depending on library size, drive throughput, and machine performance, this may take several minutes.
 Typical indexing speed is 500–1,500 photos/min.